ppiippo/docker-test/README.md

 # docker-test
 this is my docker playground, not very useful for others :)
- ... contains all different stuff
+ ... contains all kinds of different stuff